 The first-generation Buick Park Avenue was manufactured from 1991 until 1996.
 It was not officially sold in China.

 It still had the original Child Security Lock sticker.
-On locally made Buiks, these stickers are always translated into Chinese, but on imported cars, the stickers are usually left as they were.
+On locally made Buicks, the factory translated these stickers into Chinese, but on imported cars, manufacturers usually leave them as they are.

 A complicated yet beautiful alloy wheel design.